DataExperts/DataExperts.Web/_videos/tutorial_web_service.md

 excerpt_separator: <!--more-->
 ---

-This tutorial shows how to connect to a stock web service and looking a stock value.
+External web services can be used to augment data.
+This tutorial shows how to connect to a stock web service and lookup a stock value.
 <!--more-->